Ludwig van Beethoven: 1792–1802: Vienna – the early years

-Beethoven left Bonn for Vienna in November 1792 amid rumours of war spilling out of France.
-Shortly after departing, Beethoven learned that his father had died.
-Over the next few years, he responded to the widespread feeling that he was a successor to the recently deceased Mozart by studying Mozart's work and writing works with a distinctly Mozartian flavour.
+In November 1792, Beethoven moved permanently to Vienna from Bonn amid rumours of war spilling out of France.
+Shortly after his departure, Beethoven learned that his father had died.
+Over the next few years, he responded to the widespread feeling that he was a successor to the recently deceased Mozart by studying Mozart's work and writing works with a distinctly Mozartian flavour; see Beethoven and Mozart.

+The earliest known portrait of Beethoven as an adult, age 29.
+An engraving, by Johann Joseph Neidl after a now-lost portrait by Gandolph Ernst Stainhauser von Treuberg, c.
+1800.

 Beethoven did not immediately set out to establish himself as a composer but rather devoted himself to study and performance.
 Working under Haydn's direction, he sought to master counterpoint.
 He also studied violin under Ignaz Schuppanzigh.
 Early in this period, he also began receiving occasional instruction from Antonio Salieri, primarily in Italian vocal composition style; this relationship persisted until at least 1802, and possibly as late as 1809.

-With Haydn's departure for England in 1794, Beethoven was expected by the Elector to return home to Bonn.
+in 1794, with Haydn's departure for England, Beethoven was expected by the Elector to return home to Bonn.
 He chose instead to remain in Vienna, continuing his instruction in counterpoint with Johann Albrechtsberger and other teachers.
 In any case, by this time it must have seemed clear to his employer that Bonn would fall to the French, as it did in October 1794, effectively leaving Beethoven without a stipend or the necessity to return.
-But several Viennese noblemen had already recognised his ability and offered him financial support, among them Prince Joseph Franz Lobkowitz, Prince Karl Lichnowsky, and Baron Gottfried van Swieten.
+Several Viennese noblemen had already recognised his ability and offered him financial support, among them Prince Joseph Franz Lobkowitz, Prince Karl Lichnowsky, and Baron Gottfried van Swieten.

 Assisted by his connections with Haydn and Waldstein, Beethoven began to develop a reputation as a performer and improviser in the salons of the Viennese nobility.
-His friend Nikolaus Simrock began publishing his compositions, starting with a set of keyboard variations on a theme of Dittersdorf (WoO 66).
+His friend Nikolaus Simrock began publishing his compositions, starting with a set of keyboard variations on a theme of Carl Ditters von Dittersdorf (WoO 66).
 By 1793, he had established a reputation in Vienna as a piano virtuoso, but he apparently withheld works from publication so that their eventual appearance would have greater impact.